VaughnVernon/Dotsero/README.txt

 3. Remoting and Clustering (LocalActorRef/RemoteActorRef)
 4. Creating and stopping actors is currently not asyncrhonous, and the ActorKilledException/Stop messages are currently not supported.
-Further, suspending an actor due to a restart currently blocks rather than stashing messages.
-This is because stashing requires another incoming message to cause the stashed messages to be delivered.
+Further, if a message is delivered to a suspended actor (e.g. due to a restart) the delivery currently blocks rather than stashing messages.
+This is because stashing would require another incoming message to cause the stashed messages to be delivered.
 A scheduler would be the thing to cause the stash to be emptied.
+The good news is that the block is a sleep and will likely last only one 1 ms interval.
 5. Scheduling (timers)
 6. Whatever else is not listed above as supported.